zulip/zulip-gci/tasks/user-guides.md

   index page), and then edit it to make sure it is high quality and covers the topic fully.
 You'll still want to do the research suggested in this task description, however.
-* Look at the link in the task description to how *feature* works in Slack.
+* Look at the link in the task description to see how *feature* works in Slack.
 * Play with the Zulip UI to learn how *feature* works in Zulip.
   Browse the documentation linked from the gear menu in the upper-left